Preface

 earlier.
 Your starting point is to create a new directory for the subtemplate:

-Note that although the subtemplate will be going inside the simple-java-spock-gradle
+Note that although the subtemplate will be going inside the java-gradle

-template, its directory is at the same level as templates/simple-java-spock-gradle
+template, its directory is at the same level as templates/java-gradle.

 The key is to give the directory name as 'subtmpl-' prefix, as this is what